Derecho-Project/cascade-cbdc/README.md

         - `derecho.cfg`: Cascade and Derecho configuration file, setting the process ID and network configuration (addresses,ports,protocols).
         - `dfgs.json`,`layout.json`,`udl_dlls.cfg`: links to the corresponding files in the parent folder.
         - `generate_workload`,`run_benchmark`,`metrics.py`: links to the executable in the `build` folder, for convenience.
 - `libcbdc_udl.so`: this shared library is loaded by all Cascade servers.
-It contains the UDL that implements the CascadeCBDC service.
+It contains the UDL that implements the CascadeCBDC core.
 - `generate_workload`: this executable generates a workload used as input to `run_benchmark` (more details in [Benchmark tools](#benchmark-tools))
 - `run_benchmark`: this executable runs a benchmark using a given workload file (more details in [Benchmark tools](#benchmark-tools))
 - `metrics.py`: this script takes benchmark log outputs (from client and servers) and computes some simple metrics, such as throughput and latency breakdown (more details in [Benchmark tools](#benchmark-tools)).